-(1) CPR refers to Constant Prepayment Rate, which is a method of expressing the prepayment rate for a mortgage pool that assumes that a constant fraction of the remaining principal is prepaid each month or year.
-Specifically, the CPR in the chart above represents the three month prepayment rate of the securities in the respective asset categories.
+CPR refers to Constant Prepayment Rate, which is a method of expressing the prepayment rate for a mortgage pool that assumes that a constant fraction of the remaining principal is prepaid each month or year.
+Specifically, the constant prepayment rate in the chart above represents the three month prepayment rate of the securities in the respective asset category.